maddoxx02/MicroClust/README.md

 ![Overview](Add-ons/Repo_Images/IMG_Transformation.png)

-The **Simulation** directory consists of three cases of experiments where specific features of the AFM data were being sought.
+The ```Simulations``` directory consists of three cases of experiments where specific features of the AFM data were being sought.
  - Case 1 - Classification of the AFM data as per ***scan size***
  - Case 2 - Classification of the AFM data as per ***polymer type***
  - Case 3 - Classificaiton of the AFM data as per ***thickness of films***